Rating the safest airlines to fly during Covid-19

 Rating the safest airlines to fly during the Coronavirus (COVID-19) pandemic is not something that can or should be based on unverified or speculative assessment.

 Some rating systems have emerged in reaction to COVID-19 which are marketed as indicators of air travel safety, but their results are established by little more than reading an airline’s COVID-19 policies.
-To create hypothetical safety ratings from simply looking at information online is potentially misleading to both airlines and customers alike.

 The reality is that there is often a disparity between standards an airline hopes to deliver and the standards provided to customers taking a flight.
-Every airline has set out their procedures and systems to improve hygiene and customer safety, but Skytrax are already seeing discrepancies in the success and consistency with which these procedures and systems are performing.
+Every airline has set out their procedures and systems to improve hygiene and customer safety, but Skytrax are seeing discrepancies in the success and consistency with which these procedures and systems are performing.

-Similarly, arline staff have a critical role to play in providing a safe experience to customers.
+Similarly, airline staff have a critical role to play in providing a safe experience to customers.
 In addition to putting passengers at ease and explaining new systems, it is essential that ground and cabin staff fully adhere to correct PPE use, hand hygiene, and social distancing.
 Skytrax are observing that some of these simple items are not universally followed, yet they are stated as COVID-19 policy factors by airlines.

 Other articles of interest